sagarbangade/ShinobiPath-Itinerary-Planner/README.md

 4.  **Set up Google Maps API Key:**
     *   Obtain a Google Maps API key with the Places API, Maps JavaScript API, and Distance Matrix API enabled from the [Google Cloud Console](https://console.cloud.google.com/).
-    *   Replace the placeholder API key value `"AIzaSyDHTUzAPE4mdiY6bKHtghFPEzmOJQUXI6I"` in `src/pages/Map.js` and other components using Google Maps APIs with your actual Google Maps API key.
+    *   Replace the placeholder API key value `"YOUR_API_KEY"` in `src/pages/Map.js` and other components using Google Maps APIs with your actual Google Maps API key.
     *   Ensure billing is enabled for your Google Cloud project as required by Google Maps Platform.

 5.  **Set up Google Gemini API Key:**